Giardia in dogs (full name is 'Giardiosis) is caused by tiny, single-cell internal parasites.

 The tiny organisms called 'Protozoa' attack your pet's gastrointestinal tract and can cause some serious trouble!

-Dogs of all ages can catch 'Beaver Fever', but young puppies whose immune systems are weakened by stress, or another illness or health problem, are most at risk.
+Dogs of all ages can catch 'Beaver Fever', but young puppies, senior dogs or dogs whose immune systems are weakened by stress, or another illness or health problem, are most at risk.

 can get it, but usually the type of Giardiasis that affects dogs is not easily transmitted to people.

 Dogs and other animals often ingest Giardia protozoa by drinking the infected water or playing/swimming in it.